-An applicant must elect domicile in the district of the court of first instance with jurisdiction over the application for recognition and enforcement of the arbitral award.
+An applicant must elect domicile in the district of the court of first instance with jurisdiction over the application for recognition and enforcement of the arbitral award (BJC, article 1720, section 1/1).
 In practice, foreign applicants usually elect domicile at their attorney's office.

-The typical costs involved in the enforcement of an arbitral award include a number of fixed fees to obtain the exequatur order of the arbitral award, including the register fees (currently \in 100 per applicant), a modest contribution to the budgetary fund for judicial assistance (\in 20) and the costs for obtaining a certified copy of the exequatur order (calculated on the basis of the number of pages of the exequatur order, which includes the arbitral award in its entirety).
+The typical costs involved in the enforcement of an arbitral award include a number of fixed fees to obtain the exequatur order of the arbitral award, including the register fees (currently €165 for the courts of first instance), a modest contribution to the budgetary fund for judicial assistance (€22) and the costs for obtaining a certified copy of the exequatur order (calculated on the basis of the number of pages of the exequatur order, which includes the arbitral award in its entirety).
 At this stage, the main expenditure will be the costs for obtaining a certified translation of the arbitral award.